Harry Hopkins: World War II

-Relations with Soviet Union
+Relations with the Soviet Union

 Hopkins was the top American official assigned to dealing with Soviet officials during World War II.
 He liaised with Soviet officials from the middle ranks to the very highest, including Stalin.
 Anastas Mikoyan was Hopkins' counterpart with responsibility for Lend-Lease.
 He often explained Roosevelt's plans to Stalin and other top Soviet officials to enlist Soviet support for American objectives, an endeavor that met with limited success.
 A particularly striking example of bad faith was Moscow's refusal to allow American naval experts to see the German experimental U-boat station at Gdynia captured on March 28, 1945, and thus to help the protection of the very convoys that carried Lend-Lease aid.
 In turn, Hopkins passed on Stalin's stated goals and needs to Roosevelt.
 As the top American decision maker in Lend-Lease, he gave priority to supplying the Soviet Union, despite repeated objections from Republicans.
 As Soviet soldiers were bearing the brunt of the war, Hopkins felt that American aid to the Soviets would hasten the war's conclusion.

+On August 10, 1943, he spoke about the USSR's decisive role in the war, saying that "Without Russia in the war, the Axis cannot be defeated in Europe, and the position of the United Nations becomes precarious.
+Similarly, Russia's post-war position in Europe will be a dominant one.
+With Germany crushed, there is no power in Europe to oppose her tremendous military forces."